shikha-16/Women-in-Technology/README.md

 Check this out: [The 10 Domains in Computer Science](https://github.com/shikha-16/private/blob/master/documents/info/pdf/10%20Domains%20in%20Computer%20Science%20COSC%20460%20Fall%202013.pdf).
 To know more about the different fields in CS and access their resources, see [here](https://github.com/shikha-16/Women-in-Technology/blob/master/documents/info/fields.md).
 This has allll the resources you need and more! :eyes:

-Or, take a look at [Google's Tech Development Guide](https://techdevguide.withgoogle.com/)!
+Take a look at [Google's Tech Development Guide](https://techdevguide.withgoogle.com/) and [Google Computer Science](https://edu.google.com/intl/en_in/computer-science/?modal_active=none)!
 It's a great place to start and grow.

 For opportunities/programs at Google, visit: https://careersonair.withgoogle.com/